Cling to the main vine, not the

 different and there is an abundance of mathematical equipment used

-by teachers to explain ideas such as place value, multiplication,
+by teachers to explain ideas.
+These include place value blocks,

 Mathematics is full of models and visual representation.